 - Photos of your previous customers enjoying your product or service (see Trigger #1 for a customer-centric message)

 Our decision-making processes are much less rational than we’d like to believe.
 Emotions (middle brain) are processed 5 times faster than conscious thoughts (new brain functions).
-While the new brian is trying to process the logic of the situation, the old brain has already received input from the middle brain and closed the deal.
+While the new brain is trying to process the logic of the situation, the old brain has already received input from the middle brain and closed the deal.

-Examples of emotional evoking sales techniques:
+Examples of emotion-evoking construction sales strategies:

 Your clients will love you for it, even if they don’t know why.